YANG STYLE TAI-CHI

 In our U3A Tai Chi class, we teach and practise the Traditional Yang Style Tai Chi Chuan the way Yang Chengfu taught it.
 (Some teachers made changes to the original YCF style and still call it Yang Chengfu Style.)
 We believe it is important to preserve the authenticity of this art in its originality out of respect for Master Yang Chengfu and the benefit of future generations.

 There are no videos available of Yang Chengfu performing Tai Chi.
-However, there are photos of YCF in all the tai-chi poses.
+However, there are photos of him in all the Tai-Chi poses.

 Because of the poor quality of Fu Zhongwen's videos, we have decided to use the videos of Master Youbin for our classes and this website.